 The Library was named in Siskind’s honor shortly after his death, though it had been amassing books from the PRC’s early days.
 By December 1980 there were some 2,000 items in the collection.
 Today, with gifts and acquisitions, the collection numbers almost 5,000 monographs, exhibition catalogs, surveys, critical histories, and other photography-related publications and periodicals.

 Special thanks to photographer and retired librarian Vivien Goldman, who spearheaded the effort to re-catalog the Library holdings.
 She was assisted by interns Ian Sloat and Andrew Misler from Simmons College.

 A Searchable Resource

 The PRC is pleased to offer an online searchable catalog of our 5,000+ books.
-Click here to start browsing the collection.
+Click here to browse or search the collection.